-Cloakroom is the rare band to have one foot in the worlds of both emo and metal.
+Cloakroom is the rare band to have one foot each in the worlds of emo and metal.
 That’s not necessarily intentional; the Michigan City, Indiana trio doesn’t easily pass for Brand New or Jimmy Eat World, and at least half of the songs on sophomore album Time Well have long passages with nothing resembling distortion.
-And the band’s overarching style hews closer to shoegaze than anything.
-Yet this interesting, post-hardcore-leaning middle ground they occupy is a curious yet versatile space that’s made it possible for Cloakroom to release albums on both emo-revival mainstay Run for Cover and underground metal uberbrand Relapse, or to play shows with the likes of both epic instrumental-sludge outfit Pelican and heroic indie rockers Manchester Orchestra.
+And the band’s overarching style is arguably more shoegaze than anything.
+Yet this interesting, muscular middle ground they occupy is a curious yet versatile space that’s made it possible for Cloakroom to release albums on both emo-revival mainstay Run for Cover and underground metal uberbrand Relapse, or to play shows with the likes of both epic instrumental-sludge outfit Pelican and heroic indie rockers Manchester Orchestra.
 They’re a heavy band, but not on anyone’s terms but their own.

 Much has been made of Cloakroom’s Midwestern roots and their day jobs as factory workers.
 And indeed, some of Cloakroom’s eclectic melange of influences can be attributed their native surroundings, their home state of Indiana being the homebase for the Secretly Canadian group of labels (Jagjaguwar, Dead Oceans), as well as many of those labels’ rosters.
 In fact, the band even once covered a Songs: Ohia song, and rather than treating it through their effects-pedal board or dense stoner-shoegaze production, their version of “Steve Albini’s Blues” is left to the spaciousness and melancholy of the original arrangement.
 It’s an emotionally heavy song on its own—no need to complicate it with unnecessary layers of noise.
 Yet the slow-burning crunch of tracks such as “Gone But Not Entirely” and “Big World” suggest the atmosphere and dynamics of Hum and American Football, who hail from nearby Champaign-Urbana, Illinois.
 Though the swoosh and glide of their shoegaze influences isn’t, necessarily, Cloakroom’s music is distinctively American.